esimmons1/Minesweeper/README.md

 ---

+# Calculator

+Simple calculator project I made in my free time.
+It currently does basic arithmetic like addition, subtraction, multiplication, and division.
+Might add more functions later, idk.

+## Features
+- Basic math operations
+- Easy to use interface

+## How to use
+Just run the program and enter your expressions.
+It’ll do the math for you.

+## Credits
 As per usual, if you're going to steal or use it at least credit me please.
+Thank you for reading and have a nice day.